1 min read

 Consider who you want your educational video content ideas to reach, whether that's employees, current clients, or potential customers.
 Understand your target audience to assemble an appropriate production strategy, including the types of videos you'll need to make.

-For example, a B2B video marketing strategy will benefit from professional, landscape-style videos that you can share on LinkedIn and your website.
-On the other hand, if you're marketing to young adults or general customers, you could have more luck with a short-form, portrait-style video appropriate for social media sharing.
+For example, a B2B video marketing strategy will benefit from professional, landscape-style videos you can share on LinkedIn and your website.
+On the other hand, if you're marketing to young adults or general customers, you could have more luck with a short-form, portrait-style video for social media.

 Ask Yourself:

 Scripts, storyboards, and other pre-production tools let you plan and visualize every aspect of your video.
-An effective production plan guarantees you'll have everything you'll need when the cameras start recording.
-This way, you can maximize your time "on set" without worrying about dialogue or props.
+An effective production plan ensures you’ll have everything ready when filming begins.

-Verify that your script and production plan honor your brand identity and goals.
-Strategies for honing in on your business objectives and brand include:
+Verify that your script and production plan align with your brand identity and goals.

-A professional video production company such as Charter & Co can help you with creating educational video content to increase viewer engagement.
-With years of production experience, the right team will know how to capture the best-looking footage, taking lighting, framing, and all other variables into consideration.
-Additionally, post-production teams can add color-grading, graphics, and audio descriptions to hook and maintain viewers.
+A professional video production company such as Charter & Co can help create educational video content that engages viewers.
+With years of experience, the right team ensures top-quality production through expert lighting, framing, color grading, and editing.

 Avoid these mistakes when developing educational video content:

 Whether you need a product demo or a brand video, Charter & Co knows how to produce educational video content that keeps viewers engaged.
-Our team of experts will walk you through every stage of production, from storyboarding through editing, to maximize every word of your message.
+Our team will guide you through every stage of production—from storyboarding through editing—to maximize your message.
 Get in touch now to get started.

 Educational video content teaches your audience something new.
 It can include product demos, customer tutorials, onboarding guides, case studies, expert interviews, and webinars—anything that informs, instructs, or deepens understanding.

-Instructional videos walk viewers through specific step-by-step tasks (e.g., how to install software), while educational videos can be broader—like success stories, webinars, or thought leadership.
+Instructional videos walk viewers through specific step-by-step tasks, while educational videos can be broader—like success stories, webinars, or thought leadership.
 All instructional videos are educational, but not all educational videos are instructional.

 It depends on your audience.
 For B2B content, platforms like LinkedIn and YouTube work well.
 For B2C or younger audiences, TikTok, Instagram Reels, or in-app tutorials may be better.
-Repurposing content across platforms is also a strong strategy.
+Repurposing content across platforms is also effective.

 It varies.
 Demos and how-tos should be concise (1–3 minutes), while webinars and training modules may range from 10–45+ minutes.
-The key is clarity and pacing—longer videos must be structured with chapters or engagement breaks to retain attention.
+The key is clarity and pacing.

-Use storytelling, visuals, captions, motion graphics, and strong CTAs.
-Speak clearly, maintain good lighting and audio, and use editing to keep the pacing tight.
-Where appropriate, add interactive elements like quizzes or follow-up actions.
+Use storytelling, visuals, captions, and strong CTAs.
+Maintain good lighting and audio, and keep pacing tight.
+Add interactive elements like quizzes or follow-up actions when appropriate.

-Yes, especially for complex or instructional videos.
+Yes, especially for complex videos.
 A script ensures clarity, consistency, and brand alignment.
-For informal content (like interviews), an outline or talking points can work, but you should still plan your key message and CTA.
+For informal videos, an outline works, but plan your message and CTA.

 Absolutely.
-Educational videos build trust, reduce churn, and showcase product value.
-They are particularly effective for top- and mid-funnel engagement (e.g., explainers, tutorials, or expert Q&As) and often outperform pure promotional content.
+Educational videos build trust, reduce churn, and highlight product value.
+They’re especially effective for top- and mid-funnel engagement and often outperform pure promotional content.

 1 min read